 The Federal Junior Duck Stamp Conservation and Design Program uses art and science to teach students in grades K through 12 the value of wetlands and the waterfowl that use them.
 Through educational curriculum, students are exposed to a variety of topics covering waterfowl, habitat and ways to conserve both.
 By entering the Junior Duck Stamp art contest, students can show off what they've learned visually.

-2012 Marks the 20th Anniversary of the Junior Duck Stamp Program - Curriculum Now Available
+2012 Marked the 20th Anniversary of the Junior Duck Stamp Program - Curriculum Now Available

 How do I enter the Junior Duck Stamp art contest?